Both Flask and Django are:

 Django benefits, Flask disadvantages

 - Django is much faster in terms of development time, but only when you have experience working with it.
-Flask is faster if you never did web programming
+Flask is faster if you never did web programming before.

 - Django implements a secure login system for you

-Flask pros, Django cones
+Flask pros, Django cons

-- You have to learn Django longer when flask ready to serve http requests after pip/pipenv install
+- You have to learn Django longer when flask ready to serve HTTP requests after pip/pipenv install

 - With Flask you will use more external libraries which could be then used in other e.g. non-web python apps - free experience